thomaskieslich/t3static/README.md

 # t3static

-Collection of Tools to Test, Lint, Fix and Upgrade multiple TYPO3 Extensions in a Monorepo.
+Collection of Tools to Test, Lint, Fix, and Upgrade multiple TYPO3 Extensions in a Monorepo.
 The rules are simple to bring the code in the individual extensions up to the same level.